amruta95/IOT_SmartHomes/README.md

 # IOT_SmartHomes

 This project is a Seminar on "Abnormal Behaviour Detection in Smart Homes".
-This contains a powerpoint presentation, a report and the associated research/survey papers.
+This contains a powerpoint presentation and the associated research/survey papers.

 The papers (references) included are: